zhao1701/spotify-song-lyric-analysis/readme.md

 <p align='center'><img src="imgs/duration-over-time.png" width='800px'></p>

-Between **1960** and **1990**, songs saw a nearly uninterrupted increase in median duration from about **~2.5** minutes to **~4.5** minutes, which I suspect is due to the [invention](https://www.timetoast.com/timelines/music-storage-through-time) of the casette tape in the early **1960s** and compact disc in the early **1980s**.
+Between **1960** and **1990**, songs saw a nearly uninterrupted increase in median duration from about **~2.5** minutes to **~4.5** minutes, which could be due to the [invention](https://www.timetoast.com/timelines/music-storage-through-time) of the casette tape in the early **1960s** and compact disc in the early **1980s**.
 Both were new mediums that could store much more music than vinyl records, allowing songs to become much longer.
 From **1990** onward, Hot 100 songs have gradually shortened to **~3.6** minutes, possibly driven by competition for radio airplay and [diminishing attention spans](https://news.osu.edu/news/2017/04/04/streaming-attention/).
 Since **2010**, the availability of streaming platforms offers listeners a much wider choice of music than ever before, incentivizing artists to keep songs shorter and tighter lest they be skipped.

 #### Cutting Out the Instrumental Fat